Is Sagres worth visiting? Why it Should Be on Your Travel Bucket List

 4. Cabo de São Vicente is a must visit

-Another Sagres must-do activity is visiting Cabo de São Vicente.
-It is known as the southwesternmost point in Europe aka the ‘End of the World’.
-The views here are stunning!
-Be sure to head here at sunset and prepare to have your breath taken away (not over-exaggerating here).
+Another Sagres must-do activity is visiting Cabo de Sao Vicente.
+It is known as the southwesternmost point in Europe aka the ‘End of the World’ and is the main tourist attraction of Sagres.

 5. Sagres has a rich history